LoganRickert/Phonotate.App/README.md

      ```

 3. **Locate the build files:**
-   - The final build will be located in the `dist` folder.
+   - The final build will be located in the `release-build` folder.
 Distribute the files from this folder as needed.

 ---

 ### **Scripts Overview**

 - `npm start` – Launch the app in development mode.
-- `npm run rebuild-sqlite` – Rebuild `better-sqlite3` for Electron’s environment.
+- `npm run rebuild` – Rebuild `better-sqlite3` for Electron’s environment.
-- `npm run build` – Package the app into a production-ready executable.

 ---